 Study: Best Cities for Retirement in California

-Read more about Study: Best Cities for Retirement
+Read more about Best Small Cities for Retirement

 When you dream of retirement, what do you see?
 Warm weather and sunshine?
 Trips to the oceans?
 And wine country?
 California makes many retirees’ dreams come true.
 The tough part isn’t whether to settle in the Golden State during your golden years; the tough part is deciding which part of it is the best for you.
 We’ve helped you take out some of the guesswork in this next phase of your life by analyzing the best California cities for retirees.